Why Choose An SRA Regulated Immigration Law Firm?

 How The SRA Tackle any Evidence of Misconduct

 The main aims of the SRA are to "set, promote and secure in the public interest, standards of behavior and professional performance necessary to ensure clients receive a good standard of service and the rule of law is upheld".

 As such, the SRA is highly revered domestically and globally as a legal regulatory organization.
 In part, this is due to the effectiveness of their ongoing supervisory and disciplinary process, which exists to take action where there is any concern regarding a regulated law firm or an individual working within it.
 The SRA receives complaints in a variety of ways, including self-reports, other employees, other firms, clients, law enforcement agencies, the courts, the Legal Ombudsman, and other regulatory bodies.

 Any breach of a principle or rule will be taken seriously, and if deemed serious enough will be investigated further, whether by an individual lawyer or by a law firm.
 If there is evidence that a serious breach has occurred, the case may then be referred to the Solicitors Disciplinary Tribunal (SDT).

-Individuals found guilty of breaching the SRA's rules, and principles may face sanctions including being struck-off of the roll of Solicitors, revocation of a practising certificate, and placing conditions on the practising certificate.
+Individuals found guilty of breaching the SRA's rules, and principles may face sanctions including being struck-off of the roll of Solicitors, revocation of a practicing certificate, and placing conditions on the practicing certificate.